ExtendRealityLtd/Academy/Documentation/HowToGuides/CameraRigs/AddingATrackedAlias/README.md

 ### Step 2

-Select the `TrackedAlias` GameObject in the Unity Hierarchy window then change the `Tracked Alias Facade` component and increase the `Camera Rigs` size property by `1` (it will be `0` by default so change it to `1`)
+Select the `TrackedAlias` GameObject in the Unity Hierarchy window then change the `Linked Alias Association Collection Observable List` component and increase the `Elements` size property by `1` (it will be `0` by default so change it to `1`)

 ![Tracked Alias Facade Camera Rigs Size](assets/images/TrackedAliasFacadeCameraRigsSize.png)

 ### Step 3

-Drag and drop the `UnityXRCameraRig` GameObject from the Unity Hierarchy window into the newly displayed `Element 0` field within the `CameraRigs -> Size` parameter on the `Tracked Alias Facade` component.
+Drag and drop the `UnityXRCameraRig` GameObject from the Unity Hierarchy window into the newly displayed `Element 0` field within the `Elements` parameter on the `Linked Alias Association Collection Observable List` component attached to the `TrackedAlias` GameObject.

 ![Drag And Drop UnityXRCameraRig Into TrackedAlias CameraRigs](assets/images/DragAndDropUnityXRCameraRigIntoTrackedAliasCameraRigs.png)